gfrankiv/PORTFOLIO/README.md

 # **PORTFOLIO**
 ## **About me**
 ## **Halyna Frankiv**
 **Junior QA Engineer** with a deep knowledge of software testing methodologies and tools.
-High quality proficiency in creating test documentation, practical usage of the testing and workflow tools, SQL, Python, and testing frameworks.
-Eager to strenghthen the automation testing skills.
+High quality proficiency in creating test documentation, practical usage of the testing and workflow tools.
 Committed to contributing to the delivery of high-quality software products.
 Fluent in English, German, Polish, and Ukrainian.
 ## **Tools**
 - Chrome Dev Tools
 - Github